For teams using AI to build software

 Every build runs in an isolated git worktree.
 Main stays clean.
 Failed builds?
 Delete the worktree.
 No stash dance, no half-done code in your working tree.

-Markdown files in .claude/commands/.
-Copy them into any project.
+Two commands in your terminal.
 No build step, no SaaS, no API keys, no lock-in.
-The commands are instructions, not software.
+The skills are markdown instructions distributed as a Claude Code plugin.

 Code is generated, reviewed, tested, and eventually deleted.
 What survives is the team's understanding of their systems.
 Upfront exists to protect that understanding.